 Except in case of termination of employment for misconduct, an employer is mandated to provide notice of termination (or salary in lieu of notice) to the concerned employee.
-As per the ID Act, for termination of services of a workman who has been in continuous service for at least one year, an employer shall provide at least one months' notice (or salary in lieu of notice) (Notice of Retrenchment).
+As per the ID Act, for termination of services of a workman who has been in continuous service for at least 240 days, an employer shall provide at least one months' notice (or salary in lieu of notice) (Notice of Retrenchment) along with statutory severance compensation.
 The notice period for dismissal of non-workmen will be determined as per the terms of their employment contract.
-The S&E Acts also prescribe for a notice period for the termination of employment.
+The S&E Acts also prescribe for a notice period of one month for the termination of employment by the employer.